 Stand up straight and realize who you are, that you tower over your circumstances.
 You are a child of God.
 Stand up straight. -Maya Angelou

-This week my aunt send me that picture.
+Recently, my aunt send me some pictures.
 It has been 4 years since I heard about that plant.
 The plant is not only growing, it is blooming!
 It is thriving.
 My aunt was just excited to share its beauty.
 I saw it and thought of myself and many others.
 Thoughts of resilience.

 After long travels.
 After being beaten and pushed aside.
 After almost drowning.
 After being “forgotten”, it learned to keep on living and eventually show its beauty and thrive!
 It was never really forgotten but even when it might have felt as it was, it searched for the light and grew.